ingesolvoll/re-chain/README.md

 (require '[re-chain.core :as chain :refer [reg-chain reg-chain-named]])
 ```

+> The following examples assume that you have configured re-chain to recognize effects from [re-frame-http-fx](https://github.com/Day8/re-frame-http-fx).
+See the configuration section at the bottom.

 ## The problem

 One very common pattern in re-frame is to register 2 events, one for doing a side effect like HTTP, one for handling the response data.
 Sometimes you need more than 2 events.
 Creating these event chains is boring and verbose, and you easily lose track of the flow.
 See an example below: